An excellent description of system-of-systems thinking

 Periodically consulting and monitoring whether all instances of a critical application are all up and if any is not, running a preconfigured script while sending a text message to admins also sounds just fine.

 Everything that needs integration in a clear, well-defined environment is possibly a good fit for an ESB service but as always, deciding whether something really is a dream fit will follow from one’s experience.
-Naturally, the team behind Zato can help.
+Naturally, Zato’s authors can help.

 Yes, this is what certain people would like you to believe.